Luck Weaver Bard

 Royal Flush

-At level 15, When you finish a long rest, roll five d20s and record the numbers rolled.
+At 17th level, When you finish a long rest, roll five sets of 3d6 and record the numbers rolled.
+Do not include any additional dice.
 You can replace any attack roll, saving throw, or ability check made by you or a creature that you can see with one of these foretelling roll.

 Each foretelling roll can be used only once.
 When you finish a long rest, you lose any unused foretelling rolls.